The Grutas de Loltún

 We loved our walk through the caves, though it was a shame about the guide.
 When he wasn’t pestering us for money, he was rushing us through the cave as fast as possible, making it difficult for Jürgen to get pictures.
-Also, much of the information he fed was completely contrary to what we had gathered from more trustworthy sources.
-But it’s part of the price of entrance, so just be aware.
+Also, much of the information he fed us was completely contrary to what we had gathered from more trustworthy sources.
+But hiring a guide is unavoidable if you want to gain entrance, so just be aware.